 The Sophia Centre Press was established as a spinout company from the University of Wales, Lampeter (now the University of Wales Trinity Saint David), in 2008.
 It publishes in partnership with the University of Wales Trinity Saint David, publishes and promotes scholarly work, and sponsors and organises conferences and courses related to the work of the University’s Sophia Centre for the Study of Cosmology in Culture, and the Harmony Institute.
 All profit is dedicated to supporting scholarship in related areas.

 The Sophia Centre

-The Sophia Centre was established at Bath and moved to the University of Wales Trinity Saint David in 2007, where it is a teaching and research centre in the Institute of Education and Humanities
+The Sophia Centre was established at Bath Spa University in 2002and moved to the University of Wales Trinity Saint David in 2007, where it is a teaching and research centre in the Institute of Education and Humanities

 The Press is closely associated with the University’s Sophia Centre for the Study of Cosmology in Culture and two ground-breaking degree programmes, the Master’s programme in Cultural Astronomy and Astrology and the Master’s programme in Ecology and Spirituality.

 For our outreach page, with details of classes, conferences and other activities see The Sophia Project.